forcedotcom/SalesforceMobileSDK-iOS/readme.md

 5. Build the project to verify that the installation is successful.

 6. Refer to the [SFRestAPI documentation](http://forcedotcom.github.com/MobileContainer-iOS/Documentation/SalesforceSDK/Classes/SFRestAPI.html) for some sample code to login into a salesforce instance and issue a REST API call.

+Using the Hybrid app  SDK (in a Force.com project)
+==

+Create a new "Hybrid Force.com App" project.
+These parameters are required:

+1. **Consumer Public Key**: The consumer key from your remote access provider.
+1. **OAuth Redirect URL**: The URL used by OAuth to handle the callback.
+1. **Company Identifier**: Something like com.mycompany.foo -- should correspond with an App ID you created in your Apple iOS dev center account.

+You should then be able to compile and run the sample project, which is very similar to the ContactExplorer sample app.

 Working with the hybrid sample apps